ManiBharataraju/DAG-dependencies/README.md

 # DAG-dependencies

-DAG-dependencies was created to understand the dependencies between the dags in Airflow.
+DAG-dependencies is a project created to understand the dependencies between the dags in Airflow.

 It follows the below design